MapsPeople/docs/src/ios/v3/getting-started/live-data.md

 Support for Live Data will require specific server-side integrations.
 For instance, visualizing live occupancy data requires a calendar or booking system integration is in place.
 An integration like that is set up in [collaboration with MapsPeople](https://www.mapspeople.com/mapsindoors-integrations/).

 The following section rely on the existence of Live Position Data.
-If you do not have access to a MapsIndoors Dataset that have a Live Data integration, we remind you that you can our demo API key: `d876ff0e60bb430b8fabb145`.
+If you do not have access to a MapsIndoors Dataset that have a Live Data integration, we suggest that you use can our demo API key: `{{sdk.tutorialAPIKey}}`.

 For this demonstration we wish to show an employee moving across The White House.